 Kings Row is a 1942 drama film directed by Sam Wood, starring Ann Sheridan, Ronald Reagan, Robert Cummings, Betty Field, Charles Coburn, and Claude Rains.
 It was adapted from the novel of the same name by Henry Bellamann.

-The film deals with life in the small Midwestsrn town of Kings Row around the turn of the 19th-20th centuries.
+The film deals with life in the small Midwestern town of Kings Row around the turn of the 19th-20th centuries.
 Parris Mitchell (Cummings) is a serious young man who dreams of being a doctor.
-His good buddy Drake McHugh (Reagan) is a rich young man who enjoys playing The Casanova with the girls of Kings Row.
+His good friend since childhood, Drake McHugh (Reagan), is a rich young man who enjoys playing The Casanova with the girls of Kings Row.
 But there are dark things going on behind the scenes in Kings Row.
 Parris studies medicine with Dr. Alexander Tower (Rains), but Dr. Tower's wife never leaves her second-story room.
-Parris courts Dr. Tower's daughter Cassandra, but eventually Dr. Tower locks her up as well.
-Meanwhile, Drake is taking carriage rides with Louise Gordon, but Louise's father Dr. Henry Gordon hates Drake and won't let him near Louise.
+Parris courts Dr. Tower's daughter Cassandra (Field), but eventually Dr. Tower locks her up as well.
+Meanwhile, Drake is taking carriage rides with Louise Gordon, but Louise's father, Dr. Henry Gordon (Coburn), hates Drake and won't let him near Louise.
 And there are dark rumors about Dr. Gordon's medical practices.